The Future of Digital Identity: Secure, Scalable and Open-Source.

 2. Open Source

 We are committed to developing trusted and transparent technology while contributing to global standards.
-Our open-source code repository is available entirely on GitHub, encouraging contributions from user communities and providing governments with full control over their ID systems.
+Our open-source code repository is available entirely on , encouraging contributions from user communities and providing governments with full control over their ID systems.
 MOSIP actively collaborates with IEEE, governments, and industry partners to establish common Open Standards and Protocols, making MOSIP easy to integrate, interoperable, cost-effective, and time-efficient.

 3. Vendor-Neutral

 We offer governments the ability to integrate with a wide range of compliant technology partners.
 A foundational digital ID system requires smooth integration of platforms, biometric devices, and system integrators.
-MOSIP ensures vendor neutrality through the MOSIP Partner Programme and Marketplace, allowing countries to choose and update their technology solutions freely, saving both time and financial resources.
+MOSIP ensures vendor neutrality through the MOSIP Partner Programme and , allowing countries to choose and update their technology solutions freely, saving both time and financial resources.

 4. Secure and Private Design

 We believe every individual should be in control of their own data.
 MOSIP ensures data security and privacy, with cryptographic encryption and zero-knowledge architecture safeguarding information both in transit and at rest.
 Governments retain sovereign control over their ID systems, and data sharing occurs only with the individual’s consent.
-Learn more about our security and privacy principles here.

 5. Cost-Effective